piotrmp/LoNER/README.md

 ## Where Does It End?
 Long Named Entity Recognition for Propaganda Detection

-This repository contains the code for our paper Where Does It End?
-Long Named Entity Recognition for Propaganda Detection (EACL 2022 submission).
+This repository contains the code for our solution for identifying propaganda techniques in text.

+The source code was prepared within a study [Where Does It End?
+Long Named Entity Recognition for Propaganda Detection and Beyond](TODO), presented at the [Workshop on NLP applied to Misinformation] (NLP-Misinfo-2023), organised at the [SEPLN 2023](http://sepln2023.sepln.org) Conference, held in Jaén, Spain on the 26th of September, 2023.
+Please consult [the paper](TODO) for details on the work.

+The research was done within the [HOMADOS](https://homados.ipipan.waw.pl/) project at [Institute of Computer Science](https://ipipan.waw.pl/), Polish Academy of Sciences.

 ## Overview